Are red eyes a symptom of COVID-19?

 Pink eye (conjunctivitis) can be, rarely, caused by COVID-19.

 But if you show no other signs or symptoms of the virus, book an appointment with a local eye doctor today.
-They can diagnose and provide treatment options for whatever's really going on.
+They can diagnose and provide treatment options.

 Red eyes and conjunctivitis in COVID-19 research

-• One study published in the Journal of Medical Virology looked at 30 patients hospitalized in China for treatment of COVID-19.
+• One study looked at 30 patients hospitalized in China for treatment of COVID-19.
 One of the patients had coronavirus identified in their eye secretions.
 The researchers say this could mean the virus can infect the conjunctiva and cause conjunctivitis.
 Viral loads are most often identified in and transmitted through mucous membranes.

-• In another study, published in the New England Journal of Medicine, researchers discovered conjunctival congestion — the medical term for infected, red eyes — in nine of 1,099 patients with COVID-19.
+• In another study researchers discovered conjunctival congestion — the medical term for infected, red eyes — in nine of 1,099 patients with COVID-19.
 It’s worth noting that those with conjunctival congestion represented just 0.8% of the confirmed COVID-19 cases.

-Meanwhile, a JAMA Ophthalmology study showed 12 of 38 COVID-19 patients treated at a hospital in China had symptoms consistent with conjunctivitis.
+Meanwhile, other studies showed 12 of 38 COVID-19 patients treated at a hospital in China had symptoms consistent with conjunctivitis.
 For one patient, conjunctivitis was the first symptom.

 Viral conjunctivitis can affect both eyes.
 Symptoms normally last five to seven days and include: